-His repertoire includes music from Bach to Ligeti as well as his own music (experimental works and innovative jazz arrangements), and also music composed by non-musicians through the Brainarm Full Compositional Coaching©, which is his main achievement in the musical research field and something some experts refer to as “the future of music“.
+His repertoire includes music from Bach to Ligeti as well as his own music (experimental works and innovative jazz arrangements), and also music composed by non-musicians and amateur musicians through the Brainarm Full Compositional Coaching, which is his main achievement in the musical research field and something some experts refer to as “the future of music“.

-He studied composition with Marco Di Bari, harmony, analysis and counterpoint with Fulvio Delli Pizzi, analysis with Michele Ignelzi, while his piano teachers have included Piero Rattalino, Enrico Belli, Fausto Bongelli and Donella Sabatini.
-In parallel he also attended piano masterclasses of such great masters as Alexander Lonquich, Boris Petrushansky, Jörg Demus, Franco Scala, Massimiliano Damerini, François-Joël Thiollier, Pierluigi Camicia and Giovanni Valentini; also Pier Narciso Masi and Alain Meunier for chamber music.
+He studied composition with Marco Di Bari, harmony, analysis, and counterpoint with Fulvio Delli Pizzi, analysis with Michele Ignelzi, while his piano teachers have included Piero Rattalino, Enrico Belli, Fausto Bongelli, and Donella Sabatini.
+In parallel he also attended piano masterclasses of such great masters as Alexander Lonquich, Boris Petrushansky, Jörg Demus, Franco Scala, Massimiliano Damerini, François-Joël Thiollier, Pierluigi Camicia, and Giovanni Valentini; also Pier Narciso Masi and Alain Meunier for chamber music.

 His performances in Italy and abroad made him collecting great success as a very communicative and charismatic musician.

-Where Dentro is sacred inspired, delicate and suspended, the collection Prophandances is very colorful, rhythmical and iconoclastic, taking elements of acid-jazz to create a large form genre out of it, and the most interesting example of this kind of music is A Sweet Call" (head to the Home page to listen to it).
+Where Dentro is sacred inspired, delicate, and suspended, the collection Prophandances is very colourful, rhythmical, and iconoclastic, taking elements of acid-jazz to create a large form genre out of it, and the most interesting example of this kind of music is "A Sweet Call" (head to the Home page to listen to it).

-A complete musician with eclectic artistic personality but also an inventor and a researcher of new methods to teach as well as composition music systems, his formation is full of experiences with various disciplines and philosophies before his definitive discovery of the first century Christianism.
+A complete musician with an eclectic artistic personality but also an inventor and a researcher of new methods to teach as well as composition music systems, his formation is full of experiences with various disciplines and philosophies before his definitive discovery of the first century Christianism.

-In 2012 as well as founding a school known as the Accademia Professionale di Musica, he started making public demonstrations of the Brainarm© technique, which gives non-musicians tools to compose high quality music without requiring that they have any prior knowledge of theory or technique.
+In 2012 as well as founding a school known as the Accademia Professionale di Musica, he started making public demonstrations of the Brainarm technique, which gives non-musicians the tools to compose high-quality music straight away, without requiring that they have any prior musical background, knowledge of theory or technique.
 To listen to some music composed by beginners and non-musicians, please visit the music section at the Brainarm website.

-Going against a common belief that it is only possible to compose good quality music once someone is already highly versed in theory and usually an extremely accomplished pianist, the Brainarm© technique is for anyone: a way of empowering everyone who wants to write music, no matter what their level of musical knowledge.
-Interestingly, despite taking advantage of the instrumental technique and the experience of the tutor, no influence comes from him during the composition process.
+Going against a common belief that it is only possible to compose good quality music once someone is already highly versed in theory and usually an extremely accomplished pianist, the Brainarm technique is for anyone: a way of empowering everyone who wants to write music, no matter what their level of musical knowledge.
+Interestingly, despite taking advantage of the instrumental technique and the experience of the coach, no influence comes from him during the composition process.